Making a Pinewood Derby Car

 Prepare for Painting:

 You have two options here, both of which we have tried.
 Brushing on a liquid wood sealer, or spray painting with a flat, white primer.
 Both work just as well as the other, but we felt the wood sealer gives you more control and is less messy.
-The spray paint will inevitably get on your hands and other services, so be sure to build a spray paint box (cutting off the top of the cardboard box and placing the car inside).
+The spray paint will inevitably get on your hands and other surfaces, so be sure to build a spray paint box (cutting off the top of the cardboard box and placing the car inside).
 You’ll want to work on the top half first, letting it completely dry before priming the bottom.
 We suggest setting up a simple three nail drying apparatus like the one in the picture below.
 You will use this for the primer as well as the final color coat.

 Swirl Paint Technique: